Landoll35/final_project/README.md

          https://public.tableau.com/app/profile/matt.roberts6826/viz/GDP_16805755653810/Dashboard2
          This shows the change in consumption over 4 decades for the largest consumers, the US, China, the Russian Federation, and The U.S.S.R.

+## Summary
+There was added challenge in combining our datasets from different sources, particularly as it pertains to historic data going back to the last millenium.
+Countries that no longer exist (U.S.S.R., East/West Germany, etc.) were handled and input differently by each source.
+FuzzyWuzzy turned out to be an invaluable tool, allowing us to combine the datasets with minimal information loss.
+All in all, our model achieved a reasonable level of accuracy for the 2021 year, but we likely wouldn't recommend it be put up for commercial use.